I-rem/Philosophers/README.md

 Your program must not have any data races.
 Mandatory part

-Program name philo
+Program name: philo

-Turn in files Makefile, *.h, *.c, in directory philo/ Makefile NAME, all, clean, fclean, re
+Turn in files: Makefile, *.h, *.c, in directory philo/
+Makefile: NAME, all, clean, fclean, re

 Arguments
 number_of_philosophers